MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

     **Key points:**

     - Most of these variables are set to default values.
 Verify the values work for your environment and change if necessary.
-    - For example, RBAC is disabled by default.
+    - For example, RBAC is disabled by default for this demo.
 Change the `aks_enable_rbac` block's `default` value to `true` if you want to enable RBAC.
 Knowing the RBAC disposition is necessary when you reach the [Install Azure AD Pod Identity](#8-install-azure-ad-pod-identity) section.

 1. Create a file named `output.tf` and insert the following code.